-For example, how do you find Facebook fundraiser donors?
+For example, how do you find Facebook fundraiser and Challenge donors?
 And, how do you thank these donors even though you may not have contact information?

 Unfortunately, Facebook doesn’t make it easy for nonprofits to thank donors.
 At GoodUnited, we’ve dedicated resources to researching and optimizing the Facebook fundraising process for nonprofits.
 This research has provided us with insight into how nonprofits can build lifelong relationships with Facebook donors.

 We’re going to cover the basics of thanking Facebook donors through the following points: